It's not your building.

-Unless you're living in an empty apartment and wearing the same outfit to work every day, you probably could benefit from Tenants insurance.
+Unless you're living in an empty apartment and wearing the same outfit to work every day, you probably could benefit from Renters insurance.
 After all, clothes, furniture, stereos and TVs all cost money.

 You might also hurt someone accidentally while riding your bike, say or playing golf.
-Tenants policies cover all this — and more — for surprisingly little.
-In fact, the average policy only costs about $12 per month.
+Renters policies cover all this — and more — for surprisingly little.
+In fact, the average policy only costs about $18 per month.
 You probably spend more than that on coffee.

 Why do I need this?

-Similar to a condo owners policy, a tenants policy is basically three different coverages rolled into one:
+Similar to a condo owners policy, a renters policy is basically three different coverages rolled into one:

-- Liability pays others injuries sustained in your unit, or by your actions.
+- Liability pays others for costs related to injuries sustained in your unit, or due to your actions.

 - Personal Property pays you for damage or loss of belongings inside your apartment